JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 The promoted response is generic.
-After a full-design timing miss, before a denser landscape plan is synthesized, the sweep constructs at most one physical neighbor: each selected integer-MUX output bank becomes one exact midpoint bit boundary, and the last candidate integer MUX is included to remove a formerly unsplit tail.
+After a full-design timing miss, before a denser landscape plan is synthesized, the sweep constructs at most one physical neighbor: each selected built-in MUX output bank becomes one exact midpoint packed-bit boundary, and the last candidate MUX is included to remove a formerly unsplit tail.
 Selected output banks retain one clock of local latency; the terminal split costs one additional slice.
 Physical fingerprints prevent duplicate synthesis.
 If the neighbor fails, the already